mostafa-abokoura/automotive-embedded-networking-project/README.md

+# automotive-embedded-networking-project

-# MCT411 Automotive Embedded Networking
+## MCT411 Automotive Embedded Networking Final Project

 - Three Tiva-C boards to simulate a token ring system (that can recover if dropped) and ADAS
 - The token and buttons affect the whole system with a state machine